Best Alternatives to Youtube for Small Businesses - 2021

 The worst case is that ads for your competitor start appearing on your videos....on your own website.

 More About the Youtube TOC Change

-Starting today, YouTube will begin running ads on some creators’ videos, whether or not they want ads.
-Additionally, under the new terms, Youtube will do this without providing them with a portion of any ad revenue because they’re not big enough to be enrolled in its Partner Program.
+Starting November 18th, 2020, YouTube began running ads on some creators’ videos, whether or not they want ads.
+Additionally, under the new terms, Youtube does this without providing them with a portion of any ad revenue because they’re not big enough to be enrolled in its Partner Program.